tychota/blog/src/pages/2018-10-20-building-toyota-topgear-programs/index.md

 title: "Building programs as solid as toyota in top gear."
 tags: ["static-typing"]
 excerpt:
-  "Put your react program in the worst situation and it will surive.
+  "Put your react program in the worst situation and it will survive.
 That is the goal."
 ---